First Australian Imperial Force: Australian Flying Corps

 The 1st AIF included the Australian Flying Corps (AFC).
-Soon after the outbreak of war in 1914, two aircraft were sent to assist in capturing German colonies in what is now north-east New Guinea.
-However, these colonies surrendered quickly, before the planes were even unpacked.
+Soon after the outbreak of war in 1914, two aircraft were sent to assist in capturing German New Guinea.
+However, the colony surrendered quickly, before the planes were even unpacked.
 The first operational flights did not occur until 27 May 1915, when the Mesopotamian Half Flight was called upon to assist the Indian Army in protecting British oil interests in what is now Iraq.
 The corps later saw action in Egypt, Palestine and on the Western Front throughout the remainder of World War I. By the end of the war, four squadrons—Nos.
 1, 2, 3 and 4—had seen operational service, while another four training squadrons—Nos.
 5, 6, 7 and 8—had also been established.
 A total of 460 officers and 2,234 other ranks served in the AFC.
 The AFC remained part of the Australian Army until 1919, when it was disbanded; later forming the basis of the Royal Australian Air Force.